Help Your Kids Take Action Against Racism

 It may be tempting to avoid the topic of race and racism altogether—especially for those who were taught it’s something that isn’t polite to discuss—but statistics show that justice, health, and education systems aren’t fair in basic ways that can negatively affect a girl’s life on a foundational level.
 Her family, education, safety, and well-being make these conversations a must for those who support a just and equal world for all girls.

-- In every state, black girls are twice as likely to be
+every state, black girls are twice as likely to be suspended from

-suspended from school as white girls even though they don’t
+school as white girls even though they don’t misbehave more

-misbehave more frequently, according to a 2019 study by the National
+frequently, according to a 2019 study by the National Women’s Law

-Women’s Law Center.
-These suspensions impact her educational
+Center.
+These suspensions impact her educational attainment and

-than white children.
-These inequities increase their risk for health
+children.
+These inequities increase their risk for health problems

-problems and make it more likely they will receive less, and lower
+and make it more likely they will receive less, and lower quality,

-quality, education, according to the American Academy of
+education, according to the American Academy of Pediatrics.

 - Youth of color are more likely to be incarcerated than white youth, disrupting their education, impacting their health and emotional well-being, and limiting their options for the future.